Board of Directors

 Member-at-Large

-Bonnie is based out of the Comox Valley, on Vancouver Island.
-She works in the intersections of pollinators and agriculture, running an IPM consulting company, Bonnie’s Bugs IPM, and leading the Vancouver Island Pests, Pollinators and Beneficials Project.
-Bonnie is the BC instructor for the Master Melittologist Program, leads the native bee study group and also contributes to pollinator conservation through outreach to garden clubs, bee clubs and school groups, as well as through her work with the endangered Taylor’s Checkerspot Butterfly.
+Bonnie Zand is an RPBio based out of the Comox Valley, on Vancouver Island.
+She works in the intersections of pollinators and agriculture, running an IPM consulting company, Bonnie’s Bugs IPM.
+Bonnie is the BC instructor for the Master Melittolgist Program and also teaches the NBSBC’s Mini Bee Schools.
+She loves to help others learn how awesome bees are, and is passionate about the societies BC Bee Atlas.
+Bonnie also contributes to pollinator conservation through outreach to garden clubs, bee clubs, and school groups.

 Valerie Huff